Meet the Founder

 MResRCA PGCHE FRSA

-Design education needs to be transformed.
+Design learning and development needs to be transformed.
 To reflect the current complexities of education in an uncertain social, cultural and economic world, I’m reminded of Tom Hierck’s celebrated statement that, “21st century students are being taught by 20th century tutors using 19th century curriculum and techniques on an 18th century calendar”.
 I’m inclined to agree.

 So what is to be done?
 We are fortunate enough to have some of the best design schools in the world on our doorstep, and after 25 years of my career as a design educator and practitioner here I continue to observe an increasingly fragmented and undervalued creative economy that has made marginal impact into addressing our regional wicked problems, and more worryingly a progressively anxious, despondent community of talent coming into our industry after investing several years of their life in education.